New South Wales T set: Upgrades in the 2020s

 In June 2025, sets T19 and T35 entered service featuring the installation of an angled box on the front emergency doors to prevent train surfing.
 The addition is due to be installed on all sets in the future.
+These sets are colloquially referred to by the railfan community as "Duckgaras".

 In September 2025, sets T76 and T128 were sighted in a new livery.
-The doors and cab fronts had been repainted a deeper orange in lieu of the previous yellow, to more closely match the modern Sydney Trains colour scheme.
+The doors and cab fronts had been repainted a burnt orange in lieu of the previous yellow, to more closely match the modern Sydney Trains colour scheme.
 In November 2025, it was announced that T76 and T128 had completed their life extension project announced in June 2024.
 Alongside the updated livery, additions include new passenger information screens and CCTV.
 It was announced that these sets would recommence service soon.
-The other 54 sets are due to be refurbished over the next three years.
+The other 54 sets are due to be refurbished soon, with upgrades completed by 2028.
+The Life Extension Project for the Tangara fleet also includes an updated front or "face" of the train featuring destination boards known as "Destos" as well as on T128 replacing the grilles covering the horns and fog light with a metal panel.
+Other upgrades have been implemented such as improved driver controls with touchscreens, upgraded internal gangway doors featuring pushbuttons as opposed to the old pneumatic handles, a change in the doors closing announcement similar to that on the Millennium M sets, as well as upgraded internal help points.
+In August 2026, T76/T128 re-entered service with the upgrades.

 Service

 Lines serviced

 The Tangaras usually operate on the following lines: